 Too often women's health is overlooked

-As cervical cancer screening guidelines have evolved over the years, many gynecologists are now recommending that women only need to be tested once every three to five years (depending on their Pap smear history and HPV status).
-However, this does not negate the need for an OBGYN visit at least once a year, regardless of whether the patient has one sexual partner, several, or none.
+As cervical cancer screening guidelines have evolved over the years, many gynecologists are now recommending that women only need to be tested once every three to five years (depending on their Pap smear history, HPV status, and age).2 However, this does not negate the need for an OBGYN visit at least once a year, regardless of whether the patient has one sexual partner, several, or none.